masthead-data/terraform-google-masthead-agent/README.md

 The module supports three deployment modes to fit different organizational structures:

-### 🏢 Integrated Mode (Single Project)
+### 📦 Project Mode (Single Project)

-For smaller deployments or single-project setups.
+For single-project setups.
 All resources (logs, Pub/Sub, IAM) are created in one project.

-### 🏗️ Enterprise Mode (Folder-Level)
+### 🏢 Organization Mode (Folder/Multi-Project)

-For large organizations using GCP folders.
-Creates folder-level log sinks to capture logs from all projects under the folder, with centralized Pub/Sub infrastructure in a dedicated deployment project.
+For organizations using GCP folders or monitoring multiple projects.
+Creates centralized Pub/Sub infrastructure in a dedicated deployment project with folder-level or project-level log sinks.

-### 🔄 Hybrid Mode (Folder + Additional Projects)
+### 🔄 Hybrid Mode (Folder + Project)

-Combines folder-level monitoring with specific additional projects.
-Useful when you need to monitor a folder plus some external projects.
+Combines folder-level monitoring with project-level Pub/Sub.
+Useful for specific use cases requiring both configurations.

 ## Usage Examples

-### Integrated Mode - Single Project
+### Project Mode - Single Project

 Simplest setup for single-project deployments: